ID fraud protection

 Keep your PIN safe

 PINs and passwords for debit and credit cards are the easiest way to access accounts.
 Always keep yours safe.
-Try not to use codes derived from kids' or relatives' birthdays or names, as fraudsters could get that information and work out your PIN.
+Try not to use codes derived from kids' or relatives' birthdays, as fraudsters could determine your PIN from that information.

 Get a shredder

-Everybody should have a cross-cut shredder (these usually cost around £15) for destroying important documents.
-This means no-one can root through your bins to find personal data, and use it in financial scams (read the What Is Phishing? guide).
+Everybody should have a cross cut shredder (these usually cost around £20) for destroying important documents.
+This means no one can root through your bins to find personal data, and use it in financial scams (read more about phishing later in the guide).

-This should definitely include all documents from financial institutions as a bare minimum; any others with names and addresses on should be considered for shredding too.
+This should include all documents from financial institutions as a bare minimum; any others with your name and address on should be considered for shredding.

 Kitting out your computer with up-to-date antivirus software is a must.
 Read the Free Antivirus Software guide.

 When using social media accounts like Facebook, don't display information fraudsters could use to impersonate you, such as your date of birth or mother's maiden name.
 You should avoid using the same passwords when you create accounts, as access to one could mean access to all.
 Plus if personal and identifiable information isn't integral to the service, there's no harm in using a false one.

 If you are entering card details online, make sure the web address starts with https (the 's' stands for secure).
 Your browser should also identify the site as secure in the address bar.